Jezurko/potato/README.md

     %x = llvm.load %a2 : !llvm.ptr<i32>
 }
 ```
-This program can be converted to the PoTATo dialect by invcking the included LLVM IR conversion pass:
+This program can be converted to the PoTATo dialect by invoking the included LLVM IR conversion pass:
 ```
 $ potato-opt --llvm-ir-to-potato <source-file>
 builtin.module {